TinsleyDevers/TinsleyDevers/README.md

 # Hi there, I'm Tinsley Devers 👋

 I'm a passionate game developer and software engineer.
 I have experience in C++, C#, Python, CSS, HTML, JS, and UE5.
-I love exploring new technologies, building innovative projects, and collaborating with others...
+I love exploring new technologies, building innovative projects, and collaborating with others.

 - 🔭 I’m currently working on Minecraft Java Plugins and an Undisclosed Project.
 - 🌱 I’m currently learning real-time procedual generation.